Beartime234/slack-quizdata/README.md

 ## Deployment

+You need to have two environment variables set before deploying the questions.
+As it is built for CICD pipelines and shouldn't really be used directly.

+AWS_PROFILE: Your local AWS profile which gives you access to the quiz data storage table.

+QUIZ_STORAGE_TABLE: The name of the table that you will be uploading the questions too.
+For information on how to set this up see Database.

 To deploy the code into the database you would run the following command from the root directory.
+Make sure you have validated the questions before uploading them.

 ```
 pipenv run python -m uploader.update
 ```

+### Database

-but this will not work unless you have set up your own database.
+but this will not work unless you have a database.
 You can run your own version of the database by building [templates/data.yml](templates/data.yml) If your pull request has been approved and merged to master this code will run to move the questions into the quiz question table.
 So you shouldn't have